psuanm5030/beautiful-jekyll/learning.md

 In 2014, after hearing from a colleague about a site called “Coursera," I started to get interested in MOOCs (Massive Open Online Classes) and online, supplemental education in general.
 At first, I never intended to change my career, but rather just supplement skills, however I became addicted / passionate about the emerging area of data science.

 I believe this type of learning is the future.
-The low cost & barriers to entry (no acceptance, etc.), excellent platforms, and outstanding (some famous) professors makes this method ideal for learners like me.
+The low cost & barriers to entry (no acceptance, etc.), excellent platforms, and outstanding professors makes this method ideal for learners like me.

 Below I have listed most of the courses I have taken, with some summary detail and likes to the courses and my projects.
 This is my record of learning!